T-SaaS/T-SaaS-Portal/replit.md

 ### Development
 - Vite dev server for frontend with hot module replacement
 - tsx for running TypeScript server with auto-reload
-- In-memory storage for rapid development iteration
+- PostgreSQL database for persistent data storage

 ### Production
 - Frontend built and served as static files